SAP-samples/cap-local-development-workshop/exercises/03/README.md

 #### Define a new office user

-While there are pre-defined users we can make use of in the mocked authentication strategy, we can define our own too, which is especially helpful when we're iterating locally on building out the domain model and including the security considerations with that.
+While there are pre-defined users we can make use of in the mocked authentication strategy, we can define our own too, which is especially helpful when we're iterating locally on building out the domain model and including the security considerations with that, which often means we're also defining our own roles (such as "backoffice" in this `{ grant: 'WRITE', to: 'backoffice'}` example here).

 We could put this configuration in `package.json#cds` but for a change, let's use a [project-local .cdsrc.json] file.